AnthonyJRay/JS-WeirdParts/notes.md

 ## The Execution Context: Creation and 'Hoisting'

+---

-The reason JavaScriptbehaves the way it does, the way that variables and functions are at some degree available even though they are written later in the code, is because the _Execution Context is created in two phases._
+The reason JavaScript behaves the way it does, the way that variables and functions are at some degree available even though they are written later in the code, is because the _Execution Context is created in two phases._

 The first phase is the **Creation Phase**.
 In this phase you have the Global Object, 'this', and Outer Environment.